Kirani James: Career

-Youth career.
+Youth career

 Kirani James attended the Grenada Boys' Secondary School at age 12.
-He was always considered as a promising athlete from since he first arrived at the scenes in the 400 and 200m in the Intercol games.
+He has always been considered a promising athlete since he first arrived at the scenes in the 400 and 200 m in the Intercol games.
 At the age of 14 James won the gold medal in the 400 m at the 2007 CARIFTA Games in the under 17 category with a time of 47.86 seconds.
 He went on to win silver medals at the 2007 World Youth Championships with a time of 46.96 s, a time which is the fastest run by a 14-year-old.

-In April 2008 he defended his CARIFTA 400 m title, winning the 200 metres with a time of 21.38 s.
+In April 2008, he defended his CARIFTA 400 m title, winning the 200 metres with a time of 21.38 s.
 In July of that year, he won a silver medal at the 2008 World Junior Championships with a time of 45.70 s, which was his personal best, and a national youth and junior record.
 In October, he won the gold medal at the 2008 Commonwealth Youth Games with a new games record of 46.66 s.

 James made his third CARIFTA Games appearance in 2009 and, in his under-20 debut, he defeated the defending 400 m champion and fellow Grenadian Rondell Bartholomew to win in a personal best of 45.45 s.
 This easily set a new championship record, beating Usain Bolt's six-year-old mark of 46.35 s.
 In consequence, he was awarded the Austin Sealy Trophy for the most outstanding athlete of the games.

 James became the first youth athlete to complete a 200/400 metres double gold at the 2009 World Youth Championships in Athletics.
 Noting that he would be a junior athlete for a further two years, he focused on upcoming events, pinpointing the 2010 World Junior Championships in Athletics and the 2012 Summer Olympics as future goals.
 Following this, he won the 400 m at the 2009 Pan American Junior Championships.
 He was declared the 2009 Grenada Sportsman of the Year.